surajroy7430/pizza-store/README.md

 # Pizza Store React App

-This React application is a simple Pizza Store management system that allows users to view, add, edit, and update pizza listings.
+This React application is a simple Pizza Store management system that allows users to view, add, edit, and update and search pizza listings.
 It does not include ordering or cart functionality.

 ## Features